HumbertoA123/ap-labs/challenges/chal3/chat/README.md

 Instructions
 ------------
-To run the proram first run the following command: `go get "github.com/go-vgo/robotgo"`
+To run the program first run the following command: `go get "github.com/go-vgo/robotgo"`

 For the server run `go run server.go -host localhost -port 9000`         with your desire flags.